Ermolli1996/LSN-Ermolli/README.txt

 This repository contains all my exercises of the course "Numerical Simulation Laboratory".

-It contains 13 folders: one for each exercise lesson and one ("lez00") with useful material (Parallel Random Generator and jupyter notebooks).
+It contains 13 folders: one for each numerical exercise and one ("lez00") with useful material (Parallel Random Generator and jupyter notebooks).

 Each folder contains one jupyter notebook with the description of all the results and a lot of other files descripted in a README.